catherinejelder/presentations/threads/threads_and_locks.md

 We could try backing off from requesting resources when congestion is detected (like TCP AIMD).
 This may introduce race conditions.

 We could introduce a "lock hierarchy".
-Threads must request resource A before resource B.
+Threads must acquire a lock on resource A before requesting resource B.

 --
 ### other approaches to shared state